Mental Health Facilities Alpena, MI

 Aleda E Lutz Vamc Grayling Cboc - 63.7 miles from Alpena, MI

 Aleda E Lutz Vamc Grayling Cboc is a mental health clinic in Grayling, MI, located at 1680 Hartwick Pines Road, 49738 zip code area.
 Aleda E Lutz Vamc Grayling Cboc provides telemedicine/telehealth and outpatient treatment.
-Aleda E Lutz Vamc Grayling Cboc offers group therapy, individual psychotherapy and psychotropic medication to seniors 65 or older, adults and young adults.
-Aleda E Lutz Vamc Grayling Cboc also supports veterans, patients with eating disorders and people requiring dual diagnosis treatment.
-Additional services offered at Aleda E Lutz Vamc Grayling Cboc include psychosocial rehabilitation services, diet and exercise counseling and suicide prevention services.
+Aleda E Lutz Vamc Grayling Cboc offers behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+Aleda E Lutz Vamc Grayling Cboc also supports people requiring dual diagnosis treatment, patients with eating disorders and people with PTSD.
+Additional services offered at Aleda E Lutz Vamc Grayling Cboc include court-ordered outpatient treatment, mentoring/peer support/consumer-run services and supported housing.

 Learn More